IchsanR/peworld-frontend-local/README.md

 ## About The Project

-Peworld is a LinkedIn-like web application where job seekers and recruiters meet.
+Peworld is a web application where job seekers and recruiters meet.
-In Peworld, as a job seeker you just have to make an account and display your previous portfolios and/or job experiences in your profile.
-While the recruiter will be able to look after each job seeker’s profile and send a job/project offering to those in their favor.
+In this application, the you can create an account and upload your portfolio so the recruiters can see and if they are interseted about you, they can hire you.
 ### Built With

 This app was built with some technologies below: